dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/breaking-changes.md

 **Old behavior**

-Prior to EF Core 3.0, even if the backing field for a property was known, EF would still by default read and write the property value using the property getter and setter methods.
+Before 3.0, even if the backing field for a property was known, EF Core would still by default read and write the property value using the property getter and setter methods.
 The exception to this was query execution, where the backing field would be set directly if known.

 **New behavior**